Equol: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 - Advertisement -

 Equol, an isoflavone-class nonsteroidal estrogen, offers an intriguing topic for investigation in nutritional science.
 Equol is understood to be a metabolite of the dietary soy isoflavone daidzein, and studies on the substance’s makeup, health advantages, and the ideal doses are still underway.
 The chemistry of equol and its physiological effects on the body and brain have recently sparked interest in science and medicine.
-In this article, we will examine these aspects of equol while also coveringany possible side effects and drug interactions.
+In this article, we will examine these aspects of equol while also coveringany possible and drug interactions.

 You May Also Like: